 - A Grand Boulevard: The Western End of East Avenue (Arnold Park, Prince Street, and Strathallan Park)

 - Park Ave Neighborhood (including Westminster and Canterbury Roads)

-Explore unique gardens around Rochester each year in late-June.
+Explore unique gardens around Rochester each year in late-July.
 You will receive a beautiful guidebook with detailed directions to each garden, photos, and stories written by the gardeners themselves.
 Past tour locations include:

 - Gardens in Brighton, Rochester, The South Wedge, and Chili

 - 7 gardens in Brighton, Penfield, Fairport and Webster

 - Gardens in Rochester, Brighton, and Penfield that focus on gardening in harmony with nature and wildlife

 Don’t miss America’s largest garden tour!
 Since 1995, Garden Walk Buffalo has been a destination for garden lovers throughout Western New York and Southern Ontario–and abroad.
 Held annually on the last weekend of July, Garden Walk has become one of Western New York’s most anticipated summer happenings.
 Tens of thousands of visitors flock to Buffalo’s West Side to tour more than 400 residential gardens as well as many community and public gardens.

 A free step-on/step-off shuttle service is available throughout the Walk.
 This tour in late-July is free and self-guided.
 No tickets required.
 400-plus creative urban gardens, and some of the friendliest gardeners you’ll ever meet!